hyperledger/identus-cloud-agent/prism-agent/service/README.md

 __Spin up PrismAgent dependencies__

-Then we need to spin up the database for Castor & Pollux.
+Then we need to spin up the database for Castor, Pollux and optionally Iris.
-The easiest way is to reuse the `./infrastructure/local/docker-compose.yml` which contains databases.
+The easiest way is to reuse the `./infrastructure/local/docker-compose.yml` which contains databases and all the services.
 It should also apply migration on startup.
-Some services can be commented out if not needed for local development.
+Some services may be commented out if not needed during local development.

 ```bash
 # From the root directory